 Annick Dupal has been teaching at JMU since 1998 and has been in her current position (lecturer) for the last eleven years.
 She teaches GCOM courses; SCOM 240 Introduction to Communication Theory; SCOM 241L Communication Theory lab; SCOM 242 Presentational Speaking; SCOM 245 Signs, Symbols, and Social Interactions; SCOM 248 Introduction to Intercultural Communication; SCOM 261 Public Relations Techniques I: Writing; SCOM 280 Intro to Communication Research; and SCOM 320 Introduction to Interpersonal Communication.
 She has taught screenplay writing for the School of Media Arts and Design in fall 2011.

 Annick was the director of a short-term summer study-abroad program in Canada in 2005 and was faculty in residence in Antwerp, Belgium, in the spring of 2011.
 She enjoys traveling and loves to combine work and pleasure.
+She will be FMIR in Florence, Italy, spring 2015.
 On campus Annick is a freshman advisor, a major advisor to SCOM students and for Study Groups, and was a faculty advisor to Phi Beta Delta, JMU's international scholars honors society for several years.

 Annick holds a bachelor's degree in Communication Media and Foreign Languages from The American University (Washington, D.C.); a master's degree (M.A.) in International and Area Studies (Intercultural Communication) from BYU; and a second master's (M.S.) in Writing, Rhetoric, and Technical Communication from JMU.
 She is interested in intercultural communication, college student personnel administration, psychology and leadership issues.